Azure/AzureAD-BYOA-Provisioning-Samples/CompatibilityValidator/CompatibilityValidator/ReadMe.txt

 Azure Active Directory.
 To output a report to the console, build the solution and then, from a console, execute the application as follows:

-    SCIMCV <a domain name, such as "contoso.com"> <the base address of the service, such as "https://localhost:9000"> <an OAuth bearer token> <1.0|1.1|2.0> [true if group compatibility is to be tested, otherwise false] [the name of the user filtering attribute, which, by default, is externalId] [the name of the group filtering attribute, which, by default, is externalId]
+    SCIMCV <a domain name, such as "contoso.com"> <the base address of the service, such as "https://localhost:9000"> <an OAuth bearer token> <the System for Cross-Domain Identity Management version supported by the service: 1.0|1.1|2.0> [true if group compatibility is to be tested, otherwise false] [the name of the user filtering attribute, which, by default, is externalId] [the name of the group filtering attribute, which, by default, is externalId]